We presume writing and compiling software programs is easy. But it's not.

 - I gathered that data-driven testing is well-received by G2 users, especially for summarizing results after each iteration.

-- Reviewers also appreciate being able to upload test execution results to the cloud, which helps stabilize application performance across versions.
+- Reviewers also appreciate the ability to upload test execution results to the cloud, which helps stabilize application performance across different versions.

 What G2 users like about the Katalon Platform